-The Misfits, a flawed but moving meditation on the vanishing spirit of western independence, is released by United Artists.
+The Misfits, a flawed but moving meditation on the vanishing spirit of western independence, opens in theaters.

 The Misfits had all the right ingredients to become a truly great western.
 The director, John Huston, was one of the most talented in Hollywood.
 The screenwriter, Arthur Miller, was a celebrated playwright.
 The three stars—Marilyn Monroe, Clark Gable and Montgomery Clift—were among America’s brightest.
 Yet when the film opened in early 1961, the reviews were mixed, and the public largely ignored the film.

 Audiences disliked the film in part because it failed to offer a clear-cut hero with whom they could identify.
 The Misfits tells the story of a four rootless losers trying to survive in the modern-day West.
 Monroe plays a frightened divorcee who falls in with an embittered rodeo rider (Clift) and an aging cowboy (Gable).
 These three improbable friends join a cynical cowboy to help him round up wild horses in the Nevada desert to sell for dog food.